intel/ai-innovation-bridge/ai-prototyping-challenge-2023/pharmaceutical_manufacturing_business/README.md

 - Justify investment into future product development.
 - Recruit supporters of your idea.

-The **AI Reference Kit Prototyping Framework** enables developers to focus on the above by ensuring that composing a prototype doesn’t involve writing too much boilerplate ML code and that there’s a clear path from ideation to an attractive demo.
+The **AI Reference Kit Prototyping Recipe** enables developers to focus on the above by ensuring that composing a prototype doesn’t involve writing too much boilerplate ML code and that there’s a clear path from ideation to an attractive demo.

-### What is an AI Reference Kit Prototype?
+### What is an AI Reference Kit "Prototype"?
 An “AI Reference Kit Prototype” comprises distinct product lifecycle components that have been re-imagined — transforming them from legacy implementation to machine learning solutions powered by the Intel hardware and software stack with integrations of popular open-source tools.

 ![image](https://github.com/intel/AI-Hackathon/assets/57263404/3a10f14a-0385-4828-8d31-83247ab1b2d3)

-Each component of the prototyping framework starts with an AI Reference Kit and/or Edge AI Reference Kit refactored to enable a pseudo-microservice architecture.
+Each component of the prototyping recipe starts with an AI Reference Kit and/or Edge AI Reference Kit refactored to enable a pseudo-microservice architecture.
 Refactoring the original kit makes integrating the final product into more complex applications easier.

 ![image](https://github.com/intel/AI-Hackathon/assets/57263404/15f5b6aa-6c25-4a25-96e5-8cffd82a3dce)

-This framework is ideal for simultaneously prototyping multiple parts of a workflow, showcasing how an optimized end-to-end solution could be made with Intel components to address a complex industry challenge.
-Let’s explore the framework below.
+This recipe is ideal for simultaneously prototyping multiple parts of a workflow, showcasing how an optimized end-to-end solution could be made with Intel components to address a complex industry challenge.
+Let’s explore the recipe below.

-# Framework Outline and Example
+# Recipe Outline and Example
-The framework is a simple set of steps for developers to follow as they leverage the AI Reference Kits to build prototypes.
-We will review these steps within the context of the AI Kit Prototype for the Pharmaceutical Manufacturing Business, which serves as the exemplary kit for this framework.
+The recipe is a simple set of steps for developers to follow as they leverage the AI Reference Kits to build prototypes.
+We will review these steps within the context of the AI Kit Prototype for the Pharmaceutical Manufacturing Business, which serves as the exemplary kit for this recipe.
 The code for this example can be found in this repository.

-### Pharmaceutical Manufacturing Business Prototype
+### Pharmaceutical Manufacturing Business "Prototype"
 The AI Reference Kit prototype, “Pharmaceuticals Manufacturing Business,” integrates cutting-edge tools to streamline and enhance pharmaceutical production processes.

 - **Demand Forecasting Module:** employs a time series prediction CNN-LSTM model optimized for Intel® 4th Generation Xeon® Scalable processors using Intel® Extensions for TensorFlow, ensuring accurate demand projections for various products across multiple locales.